Rational homotopy of complex projective varieties with normal isolated singularities: Multiplicative weight spectral sequence

 For instance, if $X$ is smooth and projective then $W$ on $H^k(X;\QQ)$ is pure of weight $k$, for all $k\geq 0$.
 A well-known consequence of the Decomposition Theorem of intersection homology is that a projective variety $X$ with only isolated singularities satisfies \textit{semi-purity}: the weight filtration on $H^k(X;\QQ)$ is pure of weight $k$, for all $k>n$, where $n=\dim(X)$ (\cite{Ste}, see also \cite{Na2} for a more direct proof).

-To study multiplicative aspects of mixed Hodge theory, Navarro-Aznar \cite{Na} introduced the Thom-Whitney simple functor and developed the construction of algebras of piece-wise linear forms associated to simplicial varieties.
-This led to a multiplicative version of Deligne's mixed Hodge theory, extending results of Morgan \cite{Mo} for smooth varieties.
-Similar results were proven by Hain \cite{HaBull} independently, using iterated integrals.
-In particular, for any complex algebraic variety $X$, one has a \textit{multiplicative weight spectral sequence} $E_1^{*,*}(X)$ which is a well-defined algebraic invariant of $X$ in the homotopy category of differential bigraded algebras, and is homotopy equivalent, when forgetting the algebra structure, to Deligne's weight spectral sequence $\wt E_1^{*,*}(X)$.
+Morgan \cite{Mo} introduced mixed Hodge diagrams of differential graded algebras and proved the existence of functorial mixed Hodge structures on the rational homotopy groups of smooth complex algebraic varieties.
+His results were extended to the singular setting by Hain \cite{HaBull} and Navarro-Aznar \cite{Na} independently.
+In particular, Navarro-Aznar introduced the Thom-Whitney simple functor and developed the construction of algebras of piece-wise linear forms associated to simplicial varieties.
+As a result, for any complex algebraic variety $X$, one has a \textit{multiplicative weight spectral sequence} $E_1^{*,*}(X)$ which is a well-defined algebraic invariant of $X$ in the homotopy category of differential bigraded algebras, and is homotopy equivalent, when forgetting the algebra structure, to Deligne's weight spectral sequence $\wt E_1^{*,*}(X)$.
 Furthermore, the multiplicative weight spectral sequence carries information on the rational homotopy type of the variety.